lelimacon/DotWrapper/README.md

 | IV       | :heavy_check_mark: | :heavy_minus_sign: | :heavy_check_mark: |
 | Key      | :heavy_check_mark: | :heavy_minus_sign: | :heavy_minus_sign: |

-The encryption algorithm will also be packed and can be chosen from these (defaults to AES) :
+The cryptographic algorithm will also be packed and can be chosen from these (defaults to AES) :

 | Algorithm      | KeySize | BlockSize |
 |:-------------- |:-------:|:---------:|